 So I understand how annoying it must be when your mom does it.
 Just wish I had some advice to give you, but I’m afraid not.

-No worries Jan :blush:
+No worries Jan

-Mostly it’s just to get it off my chest so I can let it go :yellow_heart:
+Mostly it’s just to get it off my chest so I can let it go

 I find when I can talk about something it has less power.
-Thank you for the kind words :yellow_heart:
+Thank you for the kind words

-Thank you :heart: I’m internalizing that this is not her fault.
+Thank you I’m internalizing that this is not her fault.
 Society largely accepts what she is doing as “healthy.”
 I have to get thicker skin for when someone isn’t able to respect my boundaries.
 Which my mom really excels at.
 I love her but it’s hard.
 Let go or be dragged.
 That’s my mantra these days.

-Congrats again on triple D’s of sobriety, Im so proud of you :kissing_heart:
+Congrats again on triple D’s of sobriety, Im so proud of you

 Sorry about that, sweetie.
 Bless your mom’s heart, I really hope she eventually sees an RD and learns what eating healthy is.
 I know it’s hard for you to hear about her restricting, and you did the right thing by telling her it bothers you.
-I’m proud of you for sharing. :purple_heart::slightly_smiling_face:
+I’m proud of you for sharing.

 I realized that she’s struggling and I shouldn’t be mad at her for it.
 Moms are human too, that’s a realization I’ve had.
 I used to look at my mom like Wonder Woman when I was little.
 She is aloud to not always do the right thing or have the right answers.
 That’s too much pressure for anyone.
 So much of my eating habits and perfectionism I learned from my mom.
 Just being little in her room, watching her get ready.
 There was always something wrong.
 I thought she was beautiful, everyone does.
 I think I’ve gotten old enough to realize it’s not about me and I can empathize she is still stuck in that state of mind that I’m trying so hard to break.
 Maybe I can have a positive impact on her one day and she will go see an RD❤️

-I have to say that it’s always great for moms when their kids realize they are an individual outside of being a mother. :wink: I’m certain your responses to her are at least causing her to think.
+I have to say that it’s always great for moms when their kids realize they are an individual outside of being a mother.
+I’m certain your responses to her are at least causing her to think.
 That right there is making a positive impact.

 The tighter the love bonds the harder it is to keep a boundary.
 Your love is a credit to you but you’re right you gotta let go or be dragged.

-I hope so too :kissing_heart:
+I hope so too

-ALSO I tested negative for Covid :blush:!
+ALSO I tested negative for Covid !